 Wakamiya bought a computer at 58 to stay connected with the world while looking after her mom at home.
 As she said, her real life began at 60, as jumping into the digital world opens a brand new chapter/adventure for her.
 First she joined a forum for seniors, then she started designing intricate art patterns with Excel (she even prints her own patterns for clothing, handbag, etc.).
 She then broadened her scope by leading community computer workshops, and learnt to play piano at 75.

-She started to tinker with the idea of developing a mobile game at 81, because all existing games depend on fast reflex that seniors lack.
-Rather than petitioning game developers to make games for her generation, she rolled up her sleeves and learnt programming to create an iOS game Hinadan herself.
+She started to tinker with the idea of developing a mobile game at 81, because all existing games require fast reflex that seniors lack.
+Rather than petitioning game developers to make games for her generation, she rolled up her sleeves and learnt programming to create the iOS game Hinadan herself.
 This is very much her nature, by being independent and doing things that needs to be done.
 The game was picked up by a national newspaper in Japan, then CNN approached her to develop it into a story that ran amok worldwide.
 The news gradually made it to Apple and then Tim Cook, who wanted to see her in the 2017 WWDC.

 These days, she hopes to revisit the fundamentals of programming and create more apps that make learning about Japanese culture fun.
 She fully embraces the latest innovations including using AI speakers to assist home tasks, vaccum robot to take care of cleaning when she is on a speaking tour, VR, ChatGPT, etc. For her, everyday is an adventure, filled with new activity, people and places.